 Eligh was diagnosed with a brain tumor June 8th 2010.
 Due to the size of the tumor (size of a golf ball), the only option was to have it removed.
-On June 10th 2010 he went in for brain surgery.
 His tumor was located in the cerebellum region in the lower back of the brain - its function is to coordinate voluntary muscle movements and to maintain posture, balance, and equilibrium.

 Eligh went on to have Posterior Fossa Syndrome with Cerebellar Mutism and because of this, he had to learn how to move his body, swallow, eat and speak again.